Skip to main content

 Can I get help running my SMSF?

-Yes, you can hire accountants and administrators, but you cannot outsource your responsibility.
-Even if a professional makes a mistake, the ATO holds you liable for any breaches.
+Yes, you can hire accountants and administrators, but what you can’t do is outsource your legal responsibilities as a director of the fund.
+Even if your accountant or administrator makes a mistake, you’re legally responsible for the fund, and the ATO will hold you liable for any breaches.